0

 If this is the case with your kombucha, don’t fret.
 Balancing kombucha is a continuous journey.
 Cloudy kombucha is still perfectly delicious and safe to drink.
 Within a few brews, you can restore the balance of your brew by making a few easy adjustments.

-Balancing your kombucha SCOBY
+Balancing Your Kombucha SCOBY

 The goal is to raise the ratio of bacteria to yeast to bring balance back to your kombucha culture.